We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Customizable buttons can also mean customizable lighting.
 While this is mostly cosmetic, custom lighting options can be a super fun addition to your gaming mouse.
 RGB lighting can be found all over gaming setups, from speakers to chairs and now your mouse.
 Pick the aesthetic that works best for you (or your team).
 While the lighting will not impact the function of your buttons it does suggest that the customizable software is up to snuff.
 It’s important to feel like you’re in control of the command center when you’re fighting interplanetary battles.

-Do you a wired or wireless gaming mouse?
+Do you want a wired or wireless gaming mouse?

 Another hot-button (get it?) debate amongst gamers and their mice is to go wired or wireless.
-A wired connection is typically more reliable but can clearly limit portability, range of motion, and inhibit your overall desk setup.
+Reliability is a major plus that a wired connection provides, but it also limits portability, range of motion, and inhibit your overall desk setup.
 These mice are connected to the computer using USB so you probably won’t need to invest in adaptors.
 Pretty much all wired mice are created equal when it comes to connectivity, though you can check out each spec to get a cable that is long enough for your needs.
 A wireless connection is more susceptible to disconnection or malfunction but models have become increasingly more reliable.
 A wireless mouse will declutter your cables, provide a cleaner setup, and will be easy to swap out.
 Keep in mind, you will need to charge this mouse so make sure you check out the battery life.
 You don’t want to be smack in the middle of a sequence only to lose complete control because your mouse is dead.
 A wireless mouse will let you play games from just about anywhere, you won’t need to be close to your monitor.
 This can be a great option for those of you who want to do some couch playing while hooking your monitor up to the television.

 In general, we believe that a wired gaming mouse is a better option for most gamers, it also happens to be less expensive, but we recognize that sometimes you need to value form over function and as the technology continues to improve the form and function inch closer to being equals with many wireless gaming options.

-Best budget gaming mouse: What you get for under $50
+Best budget: What you get for under $50

 The bottom line on shopping for the best gaming mouse

 The best gaming mouse for your experience, preferences, and setup should now be at your fingertips.
-With so many advanced features and design options, the gaming peripherals are constantly improving, and the mouse is no different.
+With so many advanced features and design options, the gaming peripherals, like gaming keyboards, are constantly improving—and the mouse is no different.
 There are a ton of amazing options out there and we feel confident that your next WoW session will leave you feeling fired up and in control with a brand new, ergonomically designed, programmable mouse in hand.